-Letter writing is a regular second-Sunday event at MtToby, with a topic and “talking points” arranged by the Peace and Social Concerns Committee.
+Letter writing is a regular third-Sunday event at MtToby, with a topic and “talking points” arranged by the Peace and Social Concerns Committee.
 This website area will make it feasible for people who missed the letter-writing table on the second Sunday to participate.
-Our Congress people prefer to get letters by fax (Roger faxes in the letters from the session) avoiding the anthrax-filtering delay, or by entry in a form on their website.
+Some of our Congress people prefer to get letters by fax (Roger faxes in the letters from the session to them) avoiding the anthrax-filtering delay; others prefer that you make an entry in a form on their website.
 These forms’ web addresses are listed here.
 You can either type your message directly into the form, or write offline, then copy and paste it into the form.

 (For P&SC Committee members: info on how to administer letter writing is here.)

 Another way to send your message is through the FCNL website.

 You can find out more about the letter writing topics and (usually) talking points by clicking on links in this index: However, this list was not updated for two years.

 - July 15, 2018 Three items (metering cap, Woodlands Partnership, state seal)